-A few years ago, a friend who works as a middle manager at a large corporation had dinner with me.
-He’s a genuinely good person—good to his family, good to his friends, passionate about social causes.
+A few years ago, I had dinner with a friend who worked as a middle manager at a large corporation.
+He’s a genuinely good person—good to his family, good to his friends, passionate about public service.
 But that day he told me something that left me silent for a long time.

 His company had decided to eliminate an entire department.
 Over thirty people.
-He was responsible for executing the decision.
-“I know several of them are in difficult financial situations at home,” he said, “but the company’s financials just can’t support it.
-What can I do?”
+He was responsible for executing it.
+“I know several of them are in difficult financial situations,” he said, “but the company’s financial reports just can’t support keeping them.
+What else could I do?”

-This is exactly what Niebuhr saw through over ninety years ago.
+This is exactly what Niebuhr saw through more than ninety years ago.

 A Book from 1932